jacobadedoyin/Azure-Projects/AZ900/02-IaaS-Compute-and-Networking/README.md

 [![Security](https://img.shields.io/badge/Security-Hardening-red.svg?style=for-the-badge)](https://learn.microsoft.com/en-us/azure/network-security-group-overview)

 ## 🎯 Project Objective
-To demonstrate the deployment of foundational Infrastructure as a Service (IaaS) components, including Virtual Machines and secure Virtual Networking, with a focus on **Network Security Hardening** and **High Availability**.
+To demonstrate the deployment of foundational Infrastructure as a Service (IaaS) components, including Virtual Machines and secure Virtual Networking, with a focus on **Network Security Hardening** and **High Availability** to ensure a resilient, production-ready cloud environment that meets enterprise compliance standards and production requirments.

 ---